An execution token (xt) represents some behaviour of a word.

 .

-is sometimes used to have a placeholder execution token:
+is sometimes used as a placeholder execution token:

 noop